In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 Step 2: Add your signature to your PDF

-To get started, open your PDF in Preview and go to the Signature button, as you did before.
+To get started, open your PDF in Preview and click the Signature button, as you did before.
 Click on your signature.
 A small box will appear in the document, which includes your previously recorded signature.
 You can drag it and resize it to fit the document to your liking.

 Once your signature is properly placed, you can save the document and share it with the other signees.